 Sleep in Palm Springs

-Palm Springs has several lovely Airbnbs but they generally require a minimum of 2 nights or more.
-If you opt for such an Airbnb, you can visit Anza-Borrego Desert State Park as a day trip from Palm Springs before heading back to LA.
+Palm Springs has several lovely vacation rentals, but they generally require a minimum of 2 nights or more.
+If you opt for such a stay, you can visit Anza-Borrego Desert State Park as a day trip from Palm Springs before heading back to LA.